-Aggravated DUI Lawyers in California
+Aggravated DUI Lawyers in Orange County

 Offering Ferocious Defense When You Need It Most

-Penalties for a California conviction of driving under the influence (DUI) can be harsh, but first offenders do not usually serve time in jail.
+Penalties for a Orange County conviction of driving under the influence (DUI) can be harsh, but first offenders do not usually serve time in jail.
 When the circumstances of a DUI are aggravated, however, a first offender is more likely to be sentenced to jail, while the sentences imposed for a second or subsequent offense become more severe than they would have been in the absence of aggravating factors.

 Excessive Blood Alcohol Concentration

 Courts take a number of factors into account when they decide upon a DUI sentence.
 One of those is the driver’s blood alcohol concentration (BAC).
-It is illegal to drive with a BAC of .08 or above, but section 23578 of California’s Vehicle Code requires courts to consider a BAC of 0.15 or higher as a “special factor” that may justify an enhanced sentence.
+It is illegal to drive with a BAC of .08 or above, but section 23578 of Orange County’s Vehicle Code requires courts to consider a BAC of 0.15 or higher as a “special factor” that may justify an enhanced sentence.
 Even when a driver receives probation, the court is likely to impose punitive conditions that will make a driver’s life more difficult.

 Refusal to Take a Test